8 Minimalist Misconceptions About a Minimalist Lifestyle

-Aside from thinking someone gets rid of everything, the next assumption is that minimalists own next to nothing when it comes to personal possessions.
+Aside from thinking someone gets rid of everything, the next on the list of minimalist misconceptions is that minimalists own next to nothing when it comes to personal possessions.

 This is also very incorrect because the truth is some people living this lifestyle may actually own many “things”.
 The difference is that these items bring value and purpose to this person’s life.